 The World’s Spookiest Destinations

-Here’s our top picks of the scariest places to visit.
+Here are our top picks of the scariest places to visit.
 Are you daring enough to read on, or better yet, see them for yourself?

 1. Transylvania, Romania

 Tourists love this medieval region for its fairytale beauty, but they flock to Transylvania because of the legend of Count Dracula.
 Transylvania conjures images of nocturnal vampires emerging from coffins, bloodthirsty bats in dark forests and malicious, ancient undead.
 Perhaps the most iconic Transylvanian image is Bran Castle, the home of Vlad III Dracul, the inspiration for Bram Stoker’s Dracula, a character who is practically synonymous with Halloween.
 Bran Castle sits on the border of Transylvania, and the chilling allure of its myths is as captivating as this imposing fortress itself.